hoge1e3/petit-node/README.md

 ## How does it works?

 Each javascript source files in virtual file system is converted to BlobURL.
-If the file contains import ... from `filepath`, the depending files are also converted to BlobURL recursively.
+If the file contains `import ... from 'filepath'`, the depending files are also converted to BlobURL recursively.

 ## Virtual file system

-- In browser(DOM) context, The virtual file system uses localStorage to store files. `/tmp` is mounted as RAM disk, the content is cleared on reload.
+- In browser(DOM) context, The virtual file system uses localStorage to store files. `/tmp` is mounted as a RAM disk, the content is cleared on reload.
 - In Worker context, The entire file system is mouted as RAM disk.
 - See [@hoge1e3/fs](https://www.npmjs.com/package/@hoge1e3/fs) for details of file system API